cora-doregan/frontend-test/README.md

 * Project structure
 * Implementation choices
-* Readability
+* Readability and code cleanliness

-A follow-up code review will be provided after the project is submitted where the candidate will be asked to provide any insights regarding their choices and practices.
+Successful candidates will be asked to provide any insights regarding their choices and practices.

 ## Bonus (don't need to be in the below specific order)

+* Add a different chart type that displays some other user data by modifying the getUserData api call
 * Add an indicator when data is loading
 * Add sorting functionality to the repositories table
 * Have a clean looking UI using a component library of your choice
 * Deal with errors coming from Github
-* Add a different chart type that displays some other user data by modifying the getUserData api call